timvandermeij/radio-tomography/README.md

 =====================

 The next step is to flash the software onto the nodes.
 This is a process that must be done once.
 If you want to experiment with the network later on, you only need to flash the listener node again and not all individual RF nodes (unless you make a fundamental change in the RF node's behaviour of course).

-In order to be able to flash the HEX files onto the nodes, we must first compile `cc-tool` from source.
-Note that compiling from source is necessary because the software has been patched for usage with the CC2530 nodes.
-Run the following commands to compile `cc-tool`.

-    $ cd ../../tools/cc-tool
-    $ ./configure
-    $ make

-You will end up with an executable named `cc-tool`.
-It is recommended to add this executable to your PATH variables so you can use it everywhere.
-For this manual, we will assume that you have done this.

 Listener node
 -------------